 Cleft lips are usually repaired when your child is about three months old, as long as your baby is healthy, feeding and growing well.
-Cleft palates are usually repaired when your child is 9-12 months old.
-Sometimes a procedure is not 100% successful the first time, so your child may need a revision surgery to improve the appearance of the lip or nose or if there are speech problems.
+Cleft palates are usually repaired when your child is around 10 months old.
+Sometimes a procedure is not 100% successful the first time, so your child may need a revision surgery later in life to improve the appearance of the lip or nose or if there are speech problems.
 The Cleft and Craniofacial Team will monitor your child closely to assess for any problems that require follow up.